owid/etl/docs/guides/data-work/update-data.md

 ## 6. Get your pull request reviewed
 Get a second opinion.
+!!! note
-NOTE: Your current draft PR (called "📊 Update Near-surface temperature anomaly data") attempts to merge the sub-branch `update-temperature-anomaly` into `temp-update-temperature-anomaly`.
+    Your current draft PR (called "📊 Update Near-surface temperature anomaly data") attempts to merge the sub-branch `update-temperature-anomaly` into `temp-update-temperature-anomaly`.

 We do it this way so that the reviewer will see how the code has changed with respect to its previous version.
 Otherwise, if the PR was comparing your branch with `master`, the reviewer would need to see all the code (that was already reviewed in the past) as if the steps were new.